z669016/adventofcode-2021/README.md

 pair, and add 1 for the final element.
 This means that during transformation, you need to remember the last element of the list.
 It may sound a bit fuzzy,but the code should be clear.

+## Day 15
+This sound like a Dijkstra problem, which you can solve using a specialized BFS as well.
+The challenge is ensuring you stay on the shortest path, and purge search path that are no longer the shortest route to the current position.
+Which you can do by keeping a map of the shortest route (so far) up to the current point in your search.
+As a search state, I used the current ```Point``` in the grid and the total risk level up until that point.
+This work well and very fast.
+For part 2, the most tricky part (for me) was the expanding of the ```Cave``` to a size 5 times larger and initializing the risk levels correctly.
+Once that challenge was solved, the search didn't need any optimization and ran in less than 1.5 second.

 two new